amitmerchant1990/reverie/reviewerfaq.md

 ### How do I assign and unassign reviewers?
 On the “Assigned papers” tab, click on “Show reviewers” for a particular paper.
 You can then search for reviewers for assigning that paper to a new reviewer.
-Below, each reviewer name, there is an “unassign” link that can be used to unassign a reviewer for that particular paper.
+Below each reviewer name, there is an “unassign” link that can be used to unassign a reviewer for that particular paper.
 If you want to add a reviewer who is not in the system, please email the action editors.
 This doc from UAI may help: https://auai.org/uai2017/openreview/reviewing.pdf